SpirometryPosted on: 20 Oct 2016

-- Outline what is required to prepare a patient for the test to achieve the optimal quality result
+- Outline what is required to prepare a patient for the test.

-- Describe the procedure to achieve a quality-assured spirometry report and how to review a report and ascertain if it meets the recommended standards
+- Review a report and ascertain if it meets the recommended standards.

-- Outline the different lung function measurements and how they can be used in clinical practice when managing respiratory symptoms
+- Recognise the different lung function measurements and how they can be used in clinical practice.

-- Understand the key spirometric measurements used to identify an obstructive or restrictive lung disorder
+- Understand the key spirometric measurements used to identify lung disorders.

-- Be aware of the key documents used to support spirometry in primary care
+- Know the key documents used to support spirometry in primary care.

 This module was developed by Judith Lawrence, a nurse practitioner based at Jubilee Park and Collingwood Surgery.